oksanhm/Flask_blog/README.md

 write posts, comments,
 they delete, edit,
-search by posts, by users
+search by posts, by users using elasticsearch,
 follow, unfollow,
 reset password by token,
 send email e.t.c.